- Home

 Curren Harris

-Service & Restoration Technician, Apprentice Carchaeologist
+Service & Restoration Project Lead, Carchaeologist

 Curren first joined Kip Motor Company as an Intern during his Junior summer while attending McPherson College.
 After graduating with a BS in Automotive Restoration Technology in May of 2020 and visiting family in Virginia, Curren joined us full-time as an Apprentice in our Service & Restoration department.
 Curren enjoys diagnosing engine and mechanical issues and loves to solve problems.
+In January 2023, Curren became the Project Lead on the Service & Restoration projects in the shop.

 As a youngster, his Dad taught him how to handle a wrench working together on the family’s TR8.
 Since that time, Curren has been working on car related projects ever since.
 His dream car is the iconic 1965 Shelby GT350 with its distinct sound; however, his 1967 Mustang will suffice for the time being.
 An Eagle Scout and active in his High School Marching Band, Curren enjoys hiking; however, nothing in North Texas compares to the hilly Appalachian trails back home.